 My tips

-- If it happens that the info center will be closed (as it happened to us, although it should have been opened), do not hesitate to ask in the camp opposite.
-Nice gentleman unlocked the premises and let us in.
+• If the info center will be closed (as it happened to us, although it should have been opened), do not hesitate to ask in the camp opposite.
+A nice gentleman unlocked the premises and let us in.

-- You can combine the visit of the “Stork´s village” with a visit to Solothurn (the most beautiful Baroque city in Switzerland), where you can get either by car, on foot (about 2 1/2 hours), by bike (1/2 hour), but also by ship.
+• You can combine the visit to the “Stork´s village” with a visit to Solothurn (the most beautiful Baroque city in Switzerland), where you can get either by car, on foot (about 2 1/2 hours), by bike (1/2 hour), but also by ship.

 Have you eve been to Altreu?
 How many storks did you count during your visit?
 Would you recommend visiting this place to others?
 Tell me your comments!